My Singing Monsters

-My Singing Monsters is a 2012 video game franchise developed by Big Blue Bubble and published by Canada Media Fund.
-The first game of the series was released on September 4, 2012, for Apple iOS.
+My Singing Monsters is a Canadian video game franchise developed by Big Blue Bubble.
+The first game of the series was published and released with help by Canada Media Fund (CMF) on September 4, 2012, for Apple iOS.
 Ports of the game for other operating systems were later released, including versions for Android, Amazon Kindle Fire, Barnes & Noble Nook, and Steam.
 The game was also released on the PlayStation Vita portable console.
 Since its release, My Singing Monsters has grown into a multimedia franchise, with a prequel, several spin-off games, books, live events and series, and a board game.
 On May 12, 2021, Big Blue Bubble announced that the series would be releasing its first console title, My Singing Monsters: Playground, on November 9, 2021.